CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 * An enhanced restart dialog to specify some extra options when restarting NVDA.
 * Various features related to logged errors.
 * An object property explorer.
-* An extended script description mode: when enabled input help mode report information on scripts that have no description.
+* Script tools: an extended script description mode and a script opener.
 * Commands to help log reading and analyzing.
 * Backups of old logs
 * In the Python console workspace, a function to open the source code of an object.